AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 ### How to set up Private AdGuard DNS

-1. [Log in to your AdGuard DNS dashboard](https://adguard-dns.com/dashboard/) using your AdGuard account
+1. Go to your [AdGuard DNS dashboard](https://adguard-dns.com/dashboard/) (if not logged in, log in using your AdGuard account)
 2. Click “Connect device” and follow on-screen instructions

 > Supported platforms: